-462 4.1.
-Administrative Board

-In line with the Statutes, the association is administered by an administrative board composed of three people, appointed by the general assembly amongst the Secretary-General, the co-spokespeople and the treasurer.

-466 4.2.
-Executive Committee

-The Executive Committee members are responsible for making strategic and political decisions about the organisation during their mandate and between General Assemblies.
+- 4.1.
+Administrative Board - In line with the Statutes, the association is administered by an administrative - board composed of three people, appointed by the general assembly amongst the - 450 Secretary-General, and members of the Executive Committee, preferably the - Spokespeople and the Treasurer. - 4.2.
+Executive Committee - The Executive Committee members are responsible for making strategic and - 454 political decisions about the organisation during their mandate and between - 455 General Assemblies.